 - Electronic Information System for International Law (EISIL)

-- LLRX-International Law Guides
+- LLRX-Comparative/Foreign Law Guides

 - A free web journal with excellent guides to international legal research.
-Also see their Comparative and Foreign Resource Center .